-- 1/ Kilmarnock Town Centre due to slow moving traffic in the one way system PM and NO_x. - 2/ Mauchline Cross due to slow moving and queuing traffic where the B743 Ayr to Sorn Road intersects the A76 Kilmarnock Dumfries Trunk Road NO_x. - 3/ A71 Kilmarnock to Edinburgh Road at Loudoun Road, Newmilns where a combination of vehicle numbers and narrowness of the road (canyon effect and interruption to traffic flow due to parked cars on both sides of the road allowing only one large vehicle to pass at a time with the resulting stationary vehicles) NO_x. - 4/ Stewarton Cross where four-way traffic lights results in queuing stationary traffic NO_x.
+- 1/ Kilmarnock Town Centre due to slow moving traffic in the one way system with associated canyon effect PM and NO_x . - 2/ Mauchline Cross (town centre) due to slow moving and queuing traffic where the B743 Ayr to Sorn Road intersects the A76 Kilmarnock Dumfries Trunk Road NO_x. - 3/ A71 Kilmarnock to Edinburgh Road at Loudoun Road, Newmilns where a combination of vehicle numbers and narrowness of the road (canyon effect and interruption to traffic flow due to parked cars on both sides of the road allowing only one large vehicle to pass at a time with the resulting stationary vehicles) NO_x. - 4/ Stewarton Cross (town centre) where four-way traffic lights results in queuing stationary traffic NO_x.